 Please note that visas are only issued to tourists once the trip is booked with full payment and will be stamped in your passport on payment of US$ 50 at the point of entry.
 Please note that air tickets to Bhutan cannot be purchased without visa clearance.

 The Bhutanese authorities strictly monitor the export of any religious antiquities or antiques of any kind from the Kingdom.
 Personal videos, cameras, personal computers, portable telephones or any other electronic device should be registered with the customs authorities on arrival at Paro and will be checked by the same on departure.

-There is no star categorization of hotels in Bhutan and five star luxuries are not available.
-However we Alpine Eco Trek provide the best hotels available.
+There is no star categorization of hotels in Bhutan and five-star luxuries are not available.
+However we Alpine Eco Trek provides the best hotels available.
 There are comfortable hotels built in traditional design at all tourist destinations.